hboetes/mg/README.md

 ## STATIC BUILDS (on Linux)

 I recently figured out how to make really portable static builds: On an alpine linux system, build with the command:

 ```
 make STATIC=yesplease
 ```

-glibc does not really support static binaries. https://www.musl-libc.org/ does not have this problem.
+The default glibc provided with almost any other linux version does not really support static binaries. https://www.musl-libc.org/ does not have this problem.

 To make building static binaries more easy, check the mg-static directory, there is a script which can build static binaries with support of podman and buildah.